Tajikistan

 About Tajikistan

-Tajikistan is situated in the eastern part of Central Asia.
-The tourists admire amazing mountainous nature, incredible culture, and old traditions, which remained from the times of Avesta, Zaratustrians, and fire-worshippers.
-East Tajikistan is well-known as a country of ancient Arians, areas with edgy slopes of snowcapped mountain ranges and lakes with crystal pure water.
-In the villages of this mountainous country present generations preserved the European features, old religions, and customs from the times of Alexander the Great.
+Tajikistan is located in the eastern part of Central Asia.
+Tourists are drawn to its stunning mountainous landscapes, rich culture, and ancient traditions that have endured since the times of the Avesta, Zoroastrianism, and fire-worshipping practices.
+Eastern Tajikistan, known as the land of the ancient Aryans, features rugged, snow-capped mountain ranges and lakes with crystal-clear water.
+In the villages of this mountainous country, contemporary generations have preserved European characteristics, ancient religions, and customs from the era of Alexander the Great.

-“Salom Tajikistan!” is the key to the doors of the homes of all the people of this country and “Alekum bar salom” is waiting for the guests and tourists.
+"Salom Tajikistan!" is the key to unlocking the hearts and homes of the people in this country, and in return, you will hear "Alekum bar salom" welcoming you as a guest.
 Welcome to Sunny Tajikistan!

 Capital